 On March 26, 2009, a motion to approve a class action lawsuit (the "Labor Motion"), and the class action lawsuit itself (the "Labor Class Action") (Labor Case No. 4186/09), were filed against our subsidiary, Verint Systems Limited ("VSL"), by a former employee of VSL, Orit Deutsch, in the Tel Aviv Labor Court.
-Ms. Deutsch purports to represent a class of our employees and ex-employees who were granted options to buy shares of Verint and to whom allegedly damages were caused as a result of the blocking of the ability to exercise Verint options by our employees or ex-employees during our previous extended filing delay period.
-The Labor Class Action seeks compensatory damages for the entire class in an unspecified amount.
-On July 9, 2009, we filed a motion for summary dismissal and alternatively for the stay of the Labor Motion.
+Ms. Deutsch purports to represent a class of our employees and ex-employees who were granted options to buy shares of Verint and to whom damages were allegedly caused as a result of the suspension on the exercise of stock options by our current and former employees during our previous extended filing delay period.
+The Labor Class Action seeks compensatory damages for the class in an unspecified amount.
+We believe we have valid substantive and procedural defenses to the claims and intend to vigorously defend the action.
 On February 8, 2010, the Tel Aviv Labor Court dismissed the case for lack of material jurisdiction and ruled that it would be transferred to the District Court in Tel Aviv.
 On October 11, 2011, the District Court in Tel Aviv ordered a stay of proceedings until legal proceedings in the United States brought by stockholders of CTI who had opted-out of CTI's class action settlement were concluded.
-On December 7, 2011, Ms. Deutsch sought, unsuccessfully, to consolidate her action with a related action against CTI filed by another plaintiff in Israel.
-Following the settlement of the CTI opt-out proceeding in the United States, Ms. Deutsch and the other Israeli plaintiff filed motions on March 23, 2012 and April 4, 2012, respectively, to (a) consolidate and amend their claims and (b) lift the stay on their proceedings before the District Court in Tel Aviv.
-We did not contest this motion but plan to continue to vigorously defend the action on the merits.
+On December 7, 2011, Ms. Deutsch sought, unsuccessfully, to consolidate her action with a related action against CTI filed by another plaintiff in Israel, Ms. Katriel.
+Following the settlement of the CTI opt-out proceeding in the United States, Ms. Deutsch and Ms. Katriel filed uncontested motions on March 23, 2012 and April 4, 2012, respectively, to (a) consolidate and amend their claims and (b) lift the stay on their proceedings before the District Court in Tel Aviv.
 On July 12, 2012, the plaintiffs filed a motion requesting that the District Court order CTI to set aside up to \$150 million in assets to secure any future judgment.
-The District Court ruled that it would not rule on this motion until the Labor Motion is heard.
-On August 16, 2012, in light of the announcement of the signing of the Merger Agreement, the plaintiffs filed a motion for leave to appeal the District Court ruling to the Israeli Supreme Court.
-We and the other defendants are obligated to respond to this latest motion by September 6, 2012.
-We and the other defendants are obligated to respond to the Labor Motion and the Labor Class Action by October 24, 2012.
+The District Court ruled that it would not rule on this motion until the Labor Motion was heard.
+On August 16, 2012, in light of the announcement of the signing of the Merger Agreement, the plaintiffs filed a motion for leave to appeal this District Court ruling to the Israeli Supreme Court.
+We filed our response to this motion on September 6, 2012 and filed our response to the Labor Motion and the Labor Class Action on November 11, 2012.
 A pre-trial hearing for the case has been scheduled for late December 2012.